NVIDIA/aistore/docker/dev/README.md

 ## Developer Docker Scripts

-Use the `./deploy_docker.sh` script to deploy DFC cluster(s) on a single machine.
+Use the `./deploy_docker.sh` script to deploy AIStore cluster(s) on a single machine.
 Each cluster can be deployed with one or three networks.
 The latter case is used to deploy a cluster with separated data and control planes.
 When deploying multiple clusters, only multiple networks are allowed.
-Use the `./stop_docker.sh` script to stop the DFC cluster(s) that were deployed.
+Use the `./stop_docker.sh` script to stop the AIStore cluster(s) that were deployed.

 ## Requirements